s-mcdonald/SignalCore/README.md

 ## License

-This project is licensed under **Proprietary License**.
-Contact the author for more details.
+Whilst the Signalz platform is licensed under **Proprietary License**. this project for developing plugins is licensed under the **MIT License**.
+Contact the author for more details for early access to Signalz.

 ---